Mayeu/mayeu.me/content/posts/openbsd-install-hand-and-console-free.md

 ###Automatically reboot at the end of the installation

-Since we will not have any console, we have to force the reboot of the machine at the end of the installation.
+Since we will not have access to any console, we have to force the reboot of the machine at the end of the installation.
 To do this, we need to modify the file `/usr/src/distrib/miniroot/install.sub` where we will find the `finish_up()` function.
 Go to the end (line 2167), and add the reboot(8) command.

 ~~~
 ...